 FLIGHTS TO AND FROM MONTENEGROThe best airports to aim for are Podgorica (MNE), Tivat (MNE) or Dubrovnik (HR).
 Of course flying has the highest carbon cost, which is why we include a carbon offset for air travel in the price of our holidays.
 Why not go one step further and make your trip carbon positive?
 Donate through ClimateCare. to support some of the most positive and impactful sustainable development projects on the planet!

-Ryanair fly from London Stansted to Podgorica (25 minutes from Lake Skadar) on Sundays and Wednesdays, starting at just 30 one way.
+Ryanair fly from London Stansted to Podgorica (25 minutes from Lake Skadar), starting at just 30 one way.

-EasyJet fly from Manchester and London Gatwick to Tivat (1hr 10mins from Lake Skadar) on Sundays and Thursdays from around 50 return.
+EasyJet fly from Manchester and London Gatwick to Tivat (1hr 10mins from Lake Skadar) from around 50 return.

 British Airways, Norwegian and many others all fly direct to Dubrovnik in Croatia all year round from 125 return.
 Be aware there are often long waiting times at the border between Croatia and Montenegro during the popular summer months.

-Ryanair, EasyJet, Wizzair and other budget carriers all fly into Podgorica from various European airports.
+Ryanair, EasyJet, Wizzair and other budget carriers all fly into Podgorica from various other European airports as well.
 Most national carriers offer direct flights into Dubrovnik.

 If in any doubt as to your best value or most obvious route to Montenegro, we recommend you search for flights on www.skyscanner.net or www.budgetflights.co.uk.